 The movement is also turned 30 degrees clockwise so that the setting crown is now placed at 4 o’clock, which makes the Marinus GMT more comfortable to wear and, from my experience with watches designed this way, actually a bit easier to operate: I find the position of hands more natural and ergonomic.

 The second time zone function is indicated with a smaller hour hand that features a bright red arrow-shaped tip: the design that we have seen thousands of times before that, while not as convenient on some “true” worldtimers, gets the job done in a reliable and efficient way.
 As usual for this type of watches, the second time zone features a military-style 24-hour scale which is printed on the bidirectional rotating bezel and doubled with a white ring on the main dial.

 While the main time zone is easily legible thanks to a set of bold Arabic numerals and large hour markers, all of them printed in white Superluminova, the secondary time-zone is not that stellar: instead of the luminous compound used on the dial, the numerals on the bezel are simply printed with paint and there is nothing more than a glowing dot at “00” hours essentially turning the GMT watch into a simple three-hander at night.

 Well, at least the huge hour and minutes hand look quite contrast on the matte black dial (I only wonder why did they put so few lume on them.)

-According to the German company, the new watch will be available both on a rubber strap (pictured) and on stainless steel bracelet with pricing set at €1690 and €1830 respectively.
+According to the German company, the new watch will be available both on a rubber strap (pictured) and on a stainless steel bracelet with pricing set at €1690 and €1830 respectively.